mfarache/jekyll-now/_posts/2018-6-13-Building-microservices-Micronoaut.md

 09:25:26.618 [nioEventLoopGroup-1-22] DEBUG i.m.r.i.DefaultRetryInterceptor - Cannot retry anymore.
 Rethrowing original exception for method: Single bill(String customerName)
 ```

 I noticed weird behaviour with timestemps as I would expect certain cadence in the logs, a message every second instead of all of them in one go.
 After speaking with Graeme Roecher, he told me that the way Retry works is slightly different when your endpoints are reactive.
-I'm glad I helped some how to diagnose the issue ;) and he fixed very promptly <https://github.com/micronaut-projects/micronaut-core/commit/eb7dd1f274de88ab874c2a70ba1fba6e4bca565e>
+I'm glad I helped some how to diagnose the issue ;) and he fixed very promptly: (https://github.com/micronaut-projects/micronaut-core/commit/eb7dd1f274de88ab874c2a70ba1fba6e4bca565e)

 It is also worth mentioning that on a scenario where we start ONLY Waiter service, when we make a request @Retryable does not gets triggered because apparently the first thing it tries is do a service lookup against Consul, and throws a Service not available exception.
 Also Graeme suggested that probably the behavior of lookup could be modified if the Retry annotation is present.
 It would be useful on scenarios where one starts up the whole microservices, and some services depend on others.

 If we restart the Ticket Billing service instance, our Waiter will recover automatically and connect to the Billing service.

-# FEATURE 5: Circuit Breaker
+# Circuit Breaker

 Whenever there is communication between two components there is always a chance for things go wrong.
 What shall we do when there is a failure?
 Do we fail silently sending to a message queue to be processed asyncronously later?